 Allen has a deep understanding of national consensus standards such as the National Electrical Safety Code, NEC, OSHA, NFPA Standard 921 and FAA rules and has successfully defended a broad range of electrical cases, electrical products, and related claims which involve the application of these standards.
 Allen’s extensive knowledge of asbestos litigation has resulted in his position as Alabama counsel for several large corporations defending asbestos cases and as coordinating counsel for asbestos litigation for Alabama’s largest public utility.

 Allen has successfully defended contractors, plant owners and manufacturers in a variety of negligence and product liability claims involving such products as sawmill equipment, electrical breakers, switches and transformers, motor control centers, electrical motors and generators and pressure vessels.
+Allen has worked extensively in the area of prosecuting the “special employer” defense that arises out of the employee-leasing relationship on construction projects.
 Allen has also defended numerous power line contact cases, and power line wire strike cases, especially electrical cases involving fires.
 He represents premises owners in workplace contractor accidents involving claims of failing to provide a safe workplace, negligent inspection, failure to warn and special employer or labor broker cases.

 Additionally, Allen has defended claims involving issues of riparian rights, water and flooding rights and determinations of navigability.
 Also, Allen has prosecuted numerous eminent domain cases for power line easements.

 Banks v.
 Alabama Power Company – Defense of helicopter wire strike case where plaintiff claimed violation of FAA regulations.
 Defense verdict.